Citizens of EU/EEA countries

 Their

 who accompany or join them also have free access to the Austrian labour market – irrespective of nationality – and they can have this confirmed by the AMS.
-In order to apply for confirmation, use the form "Confirmation of exception pursuant to section 3 paragraph 8German text".
+In order to apply for confirmation, the form “Confirmation of exception pursuant to section 3 paragraph 8German text is used.

 With regard to access to the Austrian labour market, Swiss nationals are also treated as EU/EEA citizens from the older Member States.